BIGJRA/BIGJRA.github.io/reborn.md

     - Thunderbolt
     - Flash Cannon

 🅱️indra.
-Once you win against his Rainbow team you will get a *Full Heal*!
+Once you win against his super sketchy Rainbow team you will get a *Full Heal*!
 Talk to him again and say yes!
 Then again and say no!
 Finally he will give you *TM39 Rock Tomb*.

+Up from here is another clown.

+**Clown Aaron.
+Field: Rocky Field**
+- Sableye, Lv.
+64, @Air Balloon, Serious Nature, IVs: 10
+    - Quash
+    - Quash
+    - Quash
+    - Quash

 Head up to enter Citrine Mountain!
 We've actually been in this mountain once before, but from a different side.